Park District History

 On October 21, 2007, Mallinckrodt Park and the Centennial Gazebo, named in honor of the Park District’s 100th Anniversary, were dedicated to the community.

 Starting from 22 acres of sticky blue clay landfill, the Wilmette Park District has become the guardian of over 300 acres of parks and open land including Gillson Park and Beaches; Keay Nature Center; Community Playfields, Mallinckrodt Park and a portion of the Green Bay Bike Trail.
 Five facilities including the Lakeview Center; Centennial Recreation Complex; the Community Recreation Center; the Wilmette Golf Club and the Mallinckrodt Center house Park District programs and activities.
 Neighborhood parks can be found in 15 additional locations throughout the village.
 A wide range of recreation programming encompasses children and adults from four months old to seniors.

-The Park District will soon be heading back to its roots to conduct an in-depth study of the Lakefront—centered in the 59-acre Gillson Park.
+The Park District is heading back to its roots to conduct an in-depth study of the Lakefront—centered in the 59-acre Gillson Park.
 The goal of the study will be to create a blueprint for the future use of all park district land and facilities stretching from the Wilmette Harbor on the south to Langdon Beach at the north.